Ordination of women in the Anglican Communion: Extraprovincial churches

-In addition to the 41 provinces of the Anglican Communion, there are six Extra-provincial Anglican churches which function semi-autonomously under limited metropolitical oversight and are largely self-determining when it comes to the ordained ministry.
+In addition to the 42 provinces of the Anglican Communion, there are five Extra-provincial Anglican churches which function semi-autonomously under limited metropolitical oversight and are largely self-determining when it comes to the ordained ministry.
 Several have provided for the ordination of women as priests for some years.
+The extra-provincial churches are under the metropolitical leadership of the Archbishop of Canterbury.
+Since 2026, the Archbishop of Canterbuy has been Dame Sarah Mullally, the first woman to be metropolitan bishop of the extra-provincial churches.

-The Episcopal Church of Cuba is the only extra-provincial church to ordain women as bishops, the first of whom was Nerva Cot Aguilera who was appointed as a bishop suffragan in 2007.
+The Episcopal Church of Cuba was the only extra-provincial church to ordain women as bishops, the first of whom was Nerva Cot Aguilera who was appointed as a bishop suffragan in 2007.
 Aguilera was appointed by the Metropolitan Council, the ecclesiastical authority for the Episcopal Church of Cuba which in January 2010 appointed Griselda Delgado del Carpio (who, along with Aguilera, was one of the first two women priests ordained in Cuba in 1986) as bishop coadjutor (assistant bishop with the right of succession).
 She was ordained to the episcopate on 7 February 2010 and installed as diocesan on 28 November 2010 following the retirement of Miguel Tamayo-Zaldívar, the interim bishop since 2005.
+The Episcopal Church of Cuba became a Diocese of The Episcopal Church in 2020.